Understanding Prostitution Laws in Texas

 It is incredibly important for those arrested for any prostitution charges to understand the potential consequences.
 In the state of Texas, the severity of a charge can be dictated by the type of crime and the number of times the accused party has committed a comparable crime.

 In cases of compelling prostitution charges, the importance of quality legal representation is amplified.
-A person convicted of a compelling prostitution charge is likely to face a second or first degree felony charge.
-This means the convicted party could face anywhere from 20 years to a lifetime in prison, as well as fines up to $10,000.
+A person convicted of a compelling prostitution charge is likely to face a second or first-degree felony charge.
+This means the convicted party could face anywhere from 20 years to a lifetime in prison, as well as fines of up to $10,000.

 Contact a Houston Criminal Defense Lawyer

 Nathaniel Pitoniak has years of experience helping those charged with sex crimes in the greater Houston area.
 If you have been arrested for prostitution charges of any sort, the importance of quality legal representation cannot be overstated.
 To set up a free consultation with a knowledgeable Harris County criminal defense attorney, call our office today at 832-315-6283.